Turnage-Digital/Lister/ARCHITECTURE.md

 - MCP Server: Dev-only sidecar.
 Talks to Host over HTTP.
 - Client: React SPA, served by Host.

-## Root Composition (Host Program.cs)
+## Host Composition & Module Registration

-- Close open-generic handlers via DI.
-Do not add adapters in Application.
+- Program.cs remains the composition root: it closes open generics, wires aggregates to concrete EF types, and keeps Application projects free of DI adapters.
-- Register module services and aggregates per concrete EF types.
+- Modules expose `AddInfrastructure()`, `AddDomain()`, and `AddApplication()` extension methods; call them in that order so stores and aggregates are available before handlers.
-- Set EF migration assemblies for each DbContext.
+- Set the EF migration assembly for each DbContext when registering infrastructure services.

 Example registrations: